tiiuae/ghaf/docs/README.md

 * Use meaningful abbreviations.
 The file/image names should be as short as possible while retaining enough meaning to make them identifiable.

+## Managing Content

+Use paragraphs to organize information in chapters, sections, and subsections.

+To help others browse through content more effectively and make your topics clearer, follow the next guidelines:

+* One idea per paragraph.
+* Keep the number of sentences in each paragraph between 3 and 5.
+* The first two paragraphs in each topic must state the most important information.

+Build each topic based on the following structure:
+* First paragraph.
+Introduction, main idea.
+[1-2 paragraphs]
+* Develop the idea, add details.
+[1 paragraph]
+* More information, less important. [optional, 1 paragraph]
+* Conclusion.
+Transition to the next paragraph.
+[1-2 sentences]

 ## Contributing

 If you would like to contribute, please read [CONTRIBUTING.md](../CONTRIBUTING.md) and consider opening a pull request.
 One or more maintainers will use GitHub's review feature to review your pull request.